simitomorrow/GENCG/Day 03.md

 <iframe src="content/day03/lerp example/embed.html" width="400" height="400" frameborder="no"></iframe>
 {% endraw %}

-After some playing around I chose "easeInOutQuint".<br>
+After some playing around, I chose "easeInOutQuint".<br>
-It took me quite a lot of effort to wrap my mind around multiple staggered timers but managed to put everything together in the end.
+It took me quite a lot of effort to wrap my mind around multiple, staggered timers but managed to put everything together in the end.

 ### Quintic Easing